philipp-classen/latest-docs/README.md

 # latest-docs

-Rewrite URLs to point to the latest documentation
+Simple WebExtension to rewrite URLs to always point to the latest documentation.